diana-hui-yang/cohesity-scripts/sbt/README.md

 ## Download all SBT related scripts
 ### Linux
 This linux-sbt-download.bash script will download all RMAN shell scripts for Linux and Cohesity Python scripts that are necessary to do Oracle backup and restore using Cohesity sbt library.
-Here is the content of installation script
+You can copy the content of linux-sbt-download.bash script directly on your unix server.
+You can also download it first.
 - cd <script directory>
 - curl -O https://raw.githubusercontent.com/diana-hui-yang/rman-cohesity/master/sbt/linux-sbt-download.bash
 - chmod 750 linux-sbt-download.bash
-You can also copy the content of linux-sbt-download.bash script directly on your unix server

 ## Download SBT library
 SBT library needs to be downloaded from Cohesity support site.